ArchivedProjects/PR-Managment-Client-For-Dolthub/README.md

 <!-- TODO:
     * Add in ability to view schema changes.
     * Add in ability to lookup tables in a PR.
+    * Figure out what to do with diff selector.
 -->

 [doltpy]: https://pypi.org/project/doltpy